avdheshkv123/University-Course-Registration-System-/README.md

 The application will prompt you to select a user type (Student, Professor, or Admin).
 Based on your selection, you will be asked to log in with credentials and perform various actions as per the menu options.

-## Assumptions:
+## Assumptions: <br>
-•	Each user type (Student, Professor, Administrator) has specific credentials to login.
+•	Each user type (Student, Professor, Administrator) has specific credentials to login. <br>
-•	Student can register for courses, view schedule, register for courses, drop courses, and submit complaints etc.
+•	Student can register for courses, view schedule, register for courses, drop courses, and submit complaints etc. <br>
-•	Professor can view their courses, manage course details, and view enrolled students.
+•	Professor can view their courses, manage course details, and view enrolled students. <br>
-•	Admin can add or delete courses, handle complaints etc.
+•	Admin can add or delete courses, handle complaints etc. <br>
 •	All necessary class (Student, Professor, Admin) and their methods are defined correctly.